Answering Behavioral Interview Questions: Your Greatest Accomplishments

 I typically recommend that candidates start this process by identifying at least 3 of their “greatest hits” stories.
 Your “greatest hits” are your most impressive, interesting, and relevant accomplishments.

 A good greatest hit story can be used in a variety of different ways and to answer different behavioral questions.
-For example, one story about a successful project could be used to demonstrate leadership, problem solving, or ability to deal with conflict.
+For example, one story about a successful project could be used to demonstrate leadership, problem-solving, or the ability to deal with conflict.

 Your GREATEST greatest hit story is the one that you want to use for a question about your proudest accomplishment.
 Choose the story that you think best represents why you would be a great fit for the position.